-Late Work: Credit given for late work will be at the discretion of the teacher as outlined in their respective syllabus.
+Late Work: Credit given for late work will be at the teacher's discretion as outlined in their respective syllabus.

-Consequences for Chronic Late or Missing Work: The teacher of a student who is chronic with late and missing homework should have a plan of progressive consequences, which should include, but not limited to, parent notification and parent conferences.
+Consequences for Chronic Late or Missing Work: The teacher of a student chronic with late and missing homework should have a plan of progressive consequences, including parent notification and parent conferences.
 If remediation is not forthcoming, the teacher should refer the student to the grade level counselor and set up intervention strategies with parents, and students.

-Parents will be informed about homework procedures by teachers during Back-to-School Night, at conferences, and through written correspondences.
+Parents will be informed about homework procedures by teachers during Back-to-School Night, at conferences, and through written correspondence.
 Teachers will review appropriate general study habits for successful completion of homework and preparation for special assignments or assignments.
 At teacher's discretion, homework assignments may be modified on an individual student basis.